Lindsay Lohan Shares Nude ‘Playboy’ Photo In Instagram Throwback

 On Sundays, Lindsay Lohan wears nothing—or at least the Mean Girls star is completely nude in the artistic Instagram photo that she recently shared with her 8 million Instagram followers.

-The snapshot in question is a throwback photo from the Playboy photo shoot that the 33-year-old actress, singer, and reality show star did eight years ago.
-In the NSFW black and white image, Lindsay is sporting nothing but a curly platinum blonde wig.
+The snapshot in question is a throwback photo from the Playboy photoshoot that the 33-year-old actress, singer, and reality show star did eight years ago.
+In the NSFW black-and-white image, Lindsay is sporting nothing but a curly platinum blond wig.
 The glamorous hairpiece has been artfully arranged so that one side covers her right eye.
 Lindsay has her painted lips slightly parted, giving her a sultry look, and her eyes are downcast, providing a clear view of her dark winged eyeliner and thick black lashes.

 Even though Lindsay is naked in the photo, she avoided violating Instagram’s nudity policy by choosing an image from her Playboy pictorial in which her nipples are covered up.
 She’s on her hands and knees on a couch, and her left arm is doubling as a censorship bar by blocking the upper portion of her breasts.
 Still, the photo is too racy to post here, so you’ll have to check it out on Lindsay’s Instagram page.